On Sandon-type metrics for contactomorphism groups: Constructions

-is an $\R_+$-equivariant symplectic embedding with respect to the standard $\R_+$-actions.
-The Lagrangian submanifold is stably non-displaceable by the standard Floer theory.
+where $\{s=1\} \subset S^1 \times \R_+$. $B$ is stably non-displaceable by standard Floer theory.
 Thus $\nu$ is a metric on $\tcG_e$ in this case.
-Furthermore, Theorem \ref{thm-contract} is applicable to this situation since $\Sigma_\varphi(B)$ has the same Liouville class as $B$ and hence these Lagrangian submanifolds intersect by a theorem of Gromov \cite[$2.3.B_4''$]{G85}.
-Therefore the pair $(B,B)$ has strong stable intersection property.
-We conclude that the norm $\nu_*$ defined by \eqref{eq-exact-1} is unbounded on the subgroup $\cG_c(\wcU,V)$ consisting of all contactomorphisms generated by contact isotopies with support in $\wcU$, where $\cU \subset T^*X$ is any tube containing the zero section.
-In fact, the group $\cG_c(V)$ is stably unbounded with respect to $\nu_*$.
-Let us mention also that the norm $\nu_*$ is greater than or equal to the norm defined by Zapolsky in \cite{zap} (this readily follows from \cite{zap}). } \end{exm}
+Furthermore, Theorem \ref{thm-contract} is applicable to this situation.
+Indeed we claim (see proof below) for any loop $\varphi = \{\phi_t\}$ in $\cG_e$ representing an element of $\Pi$, $\Sigma_\varphi(\Stab(B))$ has the same Liouville class as $\Stab(B)$ and hence these Lagrangian submanifolds intersect by a theorem of Gromov \cite[$2.3.B_4''$]{G85}, implying $B$ has strong stable intersection property.
+We conclude that the norm $\nu_*$ defined by \eqref{eq-exact-1} is unbounded on the subgroup $\cG(\wcU,V)$ consisting of all contactomorphisms generated by contact isotopies with support in $\wcU$, where $\cU \subset T^*X$ is any tube containing the zero section.
+In fact, the group $\cG(V)$ is stably unbounded with respect to $\nu_*$.
+Let us mention also that the norm $\nu_*$ is greater than or equal to the norm defined by Zapolsky in \cite{zap} (this readily follows from \cite{zap}).